Koninklijke Philips N.V. (PHG) Shares Up Despite Recent Market Volatility

 PHG’s Market Performance

 The stock of Koninklijke Philips N.V.
-(PHG) has seen a 1.71% increase in the past week, with a -5.35% drop in the past month, and a 17.04% gain in the past quarter.
-The volatility ratio for the week is 1.84%, and the volatility levels for the past 30 days are at 1.89% for PHG.
-The simple moving average for the last 20 days is -0.74% for PHG stock, with a simple moving average of -5.34% for the last 200 days.
+(PHG) has seen a 3.72% increase in the past week, with a 1.49% rise in the past month, and a 20.28% gain in the past quarter.
+The volatility ratio for the week is 2.44%, and the volatility levels for the past 30 days are at 2.00% for PHG.
+The simple moving average for the last 20 days is 2.04% for PHG stock, with a simple moving average of -2.36% for the last 200 days.

-Volatility was left at 1.89%, however, over the last 30 days, the volatility rate increased by 1.84%, as shares sank -4.37% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +11.47% upper at present.
+Volatility was left at 2.00%, however, over the last 30 days, the volatility rate increased by 2.44%, as shares surge +0.53% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.61% upper at present.

 Stock Fundamentals for PHG